mikebell/mikebell.io/content/cv.md

 ### Commitment to Open Source and Community

 I like to give back to open source communities whether that be in code contributions or speaking at conferences.
-I'm a confident public speaker and am proud to have keynoted at DrupalCon Barcelona and spoken at PHPNW Conference, two of my bucket list items.
+I'm a confident public speaker and proud to have keynoted at DrupalCon Barcelona and spoken at PHPNW Conference, two of my bucket list items.

 In the past I have run Drupal user groups and hack days focused on committing code back to the Drupal project.

 I part administer a mental health support group on Slack for people within the tech community, I've also contributed to Geek Mental Health week including maintaining the website and running events.
-I also attend remote meetups where possible to further my knowledge.

 ### Education